Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * When adding a new Animation track, we auto-select it.

+* Most of our confirmation dialogs moved to use the style of iOS's alert.

 ### Fixes

 * Steppers for the Snap Grid parameter are now 1, not 0.1 (#1073)